Inkrato/inkrato/README.md

 This is an early release of the inkrato community edition - an open source collaboration platform for teams and communities.

-This version ships will fully working core functionality (including an API) but does not yet have some of the more sophisticated and deverse functionality of the earlier propriatory version.
+This version ships will fully working core functionality (including an API) but does not have all functionality of the earlier, proprietary version.

 You are free to use and modify this software for both non-commercial and commercial purposes.